 - For employers with more than 500 employees, the limit is $300,000.

-Costs of a Sexual Harassment Lawsuit
+Costs Involved in a Sexual Harassment Lawsuit

-The biggest cost of a sexual harassment case for both parties is legal fees.
+The biggest financial cost of a sexual harassment case for both parties is legal fees.
 Most attorneys will agree to work on a contingency, meaning that they won’t get paid unless their client wins.
 Others will ask for a retainer amount before starting the case.

 The biggest cost for an employer is also legal fees, but many large companies have some form of liability insurance that will pay part of the settlement fees.
-It’s difficult to get a picture of what companies pay out to settle sexual harassment claims because most companies don’t want these settlement costs known.
+It’s difficult to get a picture of what companies pay out to settle sexual harassment claims because many companies don’t want these settlement costs known.

 The overwhelming majority of sexual harassment cases are settled out of court, for a variety of reasons:

 - Both parties want to avoid the costs and long timespan needed to settle in court.

 - The outcome of a court case is impossible to predict.
 A settlement provides a “bird-in-the-hand” of a guaranteed amount.